distributedlife/notes-from-other-places/data/articles/on-the-gnt.md

 > As of 2006, quinine is no longer recommended by the WHO (World Health Organization), as first-line treatment for malaria

 Take Wikipedia’s.

+Now we can all stop drinking G&T's because they're not that great.